Roz Savage: The Indian

-North Atlantic
+The North Atlantic

-In March 2012, Savage announced that she would row the North Atlantic as part of the Olympic Atlantic Row team with Andrew Morris.
-The goal was to row from St John's in Canada to the UK, making landfall in Bristol and then rowing through inland waterways to London, arriving in time for the Olympics.
-This row was postponed indefinitely in May 2012 due to unusually large numbers of icebergs drifting past the coast of Newfoundland, the result of a huge chunk of ice breaking off a glacier in Greenland in 2010; the situation was deemed to represent an unacceptable level of risk to the safety of the rowers.
+In March 2012, Savage announced that she would row the North Atlantic as part of the Olympic Atlantic row team with Andrew Morris.
+The goal was to row from St John's, Canada to the UK, making landfall in Bristol, and then rowing through inland waterways to London, arriving in time for the 2012 Summer Olympics.
+This row was postponed indefinitely in May 2012 due to unusually large numbers of icebergs drifting past the coast of Newfoundland, the result of a huge chunk of ice breaking off a glacier in Greenland in 2010.
+The situation was deemed to represent an unacceptable level of risk to the safety of the rowers.

-Ocean Rowing race support
+Ocean rowing race support

 In 2012, Savage joined Chris Martin and the team at New Ocean Wave as race consultant to the Great Pacific Race from Monterey, California to Honolulu, Hawaii, starting in June 2014.

-Politics
+Political career

+Savage decided to stand for election after the death of Elizabeth II in September 2022, and chose the Liberal Democrats instead of the Labour Party or the Green Party after reading each party's manifesto.
+She considers herself to be on the left wing of the Liberal Democrats.

-Savage stood unsuccessfully in May 2023 for the Liberal Democrats in a by-election for the Painswick and Upton ward of Stroud District Council in Gloucestershire.
+Savage stood unsuccessfully in May 2023 for the Liberal Democrats in the by-election for the Painswick and Upton ward of Stroud District Council in Gloucestershire, coming third.
 She was selected in September 2023 as the Liberal Democrat candidate for the new South Cotswolds constituency, which covers parts of Gloucestershire and Wiltshire.
 She won the seat at the 2024 general election, defeating James Gray (who had been the Conservative MP for North Wiltshire from 1997 to 2024).
+In her maiden speech on 8 October 2024, Savage highlighted the beauty and agricultural heritage of the South Cotswolds, addressed local farming and environmental challenges, praised community initiatives, and pledged to serve her constituents with dedication and integrity.